 2. Clarity of Purpose

-Agencies with repeated success are crystal clear about their reason for existing, their “why.”
+Entrepreneurial businesses with repeated success are crystal clear about their reason for existing, their “why.”
 Such mission statements convey to staff a compelling reason to come to work each day and give their full commitment.
-Mission statements also serve as a filter for the organization to run potential projects against to keep the agency focused on the work that fits it best.
-Great purpose statements also tell prospective clients why the agency exists at its core, setting the stage for deeper partnerships.
-Agencies that achieve repeated success start with why.
+Mission statements also serve as a filter for the organization to run potential customers against to keep the business focused on the work that fits it best.
+Great purpose statements also tell prospective clients why the business exists at its core, setting the stage for deeper partnerships.
+Businesses that achieve repeated success start with why.

 3. Operationalized Core Values

-Core values are the behaviors you want your staff to continually exhibit.
-Articulated and defined core values are the riverbanks of your company culture — they help protect your agency’s culture as it grows.
+Core values are the non-negotiable behaviors you want your staff to continually exhibit.
+Articulated and defined core values are the riverbanks of your company culture — they help define and defend your company’s culture as it grows.

 4. Vision-Based Strategic Plan